AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

 Calling this function will enable the hotfix and cause an an application error dialog to appear instead.
-Importantly the exception is still not propagated upwards, i.e. there is no stack unwinding to a possible exeption handler before the callback.
+Importantly the exception is still not propagated upwards, i.e. there is no stack unwinding to a possible exception handler before the callback.
 I have still to test whether this is true for all exceptions and whether it depends on the exception model we compile with.
 The behaviour of the hotfix is to enter an exception handler that ultimately crashes the program.